OpenDSA/OpenDSA/RST/en/Glossary.rst

       In a tree, any node that has at least one non-empty :term:`child` is an  internal node.

+   internal sort
+      A sorting algorithm that is applied to data stored in :term:`main memory`.
+      This is in contrast to an :term:`external sort` that is meant to work on data stored in
+      :term:`peripheral storage` such as on a :term:`disk drive`.

    inversion
       A measure of how disordered a series of values is.
 For each element :math:`X` in the series, count one inversion for each element to left of :math:`X` that is greater than the value of :math:`X` (and so must ultimately be moved to the right of :math:`X` during a sorting process).

+   inverted list
+      An :term:`index <indexing>` which links
+      :term:`secondary keys <secondary key>` to either the associated :term:`primary key` or the actual record in the database.

+   inverted file
+      Synonym for :term:`inverted list` when the inverted list is stored in a disk file.

    irreflexive
       In set notation, binary relation :math:`R` on set :math:`S` is